Reachability in temporal graphs under perturbation: Introduction

-\begin{theorem}[Theorem 2 in~\cite{XUAN2003}] Given a temporal graph $(G,\lambda)$ and a source vertex $v_s\in V(G)$, a ubiquitous foremost temporal path tree on $v_s$ can be calculated in $O(m(\log n + \log \tau(G,\lambda)))$ time. \end{theorem} By applying Theorem~\ref{theorem:ubiquitous-foremost-tree} for each source vertex $v_s$ in $V(G)$, we get the following corollary. \begin{corollary} Given a temporal graph $(G,\lambda)$ we can calculate $R_{\max}$ in $O(nm (\log n + \log \tau(G,\lambda)))$ time. \end{corollary} Note that we can reduce the complexity of this to $O(n(n+m))$ by using Algorithm 1 of Wu et al.~\cite{Wu2014PathProblems} which calculates, for a given source $v_s$, foremost arrival times (but not actual temporal paths) for each vertex $v_t$ in $O(n+m)$ time.
+Note that we can reduce the complexity of this to $O(n(n+m))$ by using Algorithm 1 of Wu et al.~\cite{Wu2014PathProblems} which calculates, for a given source $v_s$, foremost arrival times (but not actual temporal paths) for each vertex $v_t$ in $O(n+m)$ time.
 This, however, does need the input data to be in a specified streaming format which allows their algorithm to calculate foremost arrival times in one pass.
 For our purposes, knowing foremost arrival times is not as useful as knowing actual foremost temporal paths, so we omit further details and instead refer the reader to~\cite{Wu2014PathProblems}.